Not "why can't this student do the task?" but "where does this task break down?"

 These tools are built on decades of research into ADHD, executive function, and how task design affects learning.

 One of the most cited researchers in the field of ADHD and executive function.
 Barkley's work establishes that ADHD is fundamentally a disorder of executive self-regulation, with working memory and behavioral inhibition at its core.
-His research directly informs how these tools evaluate task demands.
+His research informs how these tools evaluate task demands.

 Adjunct Assistant Professor of Psychology at Ohio State University and clinician with over thirty years treating ADHD in children, adolescents, and adults.
 His research on working memory training for students with ADHD demonstrates that structured, targeted interventions improve executive functioning and attention symptoms.